Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 You’ll not find dumb TVs with 4K resolution in the market, so your options are limited to HD and Full HD resolution instead of the 4K resolution that most smart TVs offer today.

 The number of ports you need depends on how many devices you plan to connect to it.
-You can’t add HDMI ports later, so it’s best to select a TV with enough ports for your needs.
 You’ll need HDMI ports to connect the sound system and your game consoles, like the PS5 and Nintendo Switch, if you’re into gaming.
+You should get a TV with as many HDMI ports as you will need, but this isn’t always possible.
+If you need more than a TV can offer, you can check out how to add HDMI ports to your TV.
 You may also want to check if the TV has a USB port for connecting external hard drives.

 When it comes to the screen size of a dumb TV, you’re limited once again.
 There are no 75- or 85-inch TVs in the market without smart features.

 With dumb TVs, you’re looking at sizes between 23 inches and 55 inches.
 You should also determine screen size based on how close you sit to the TV.
 A general rule to follow is that the distance between you and the TV must be three times more than the screen’s height.

 Dumb TVs are usually budget-friendly and fall between the price range of $150 to $400.
 Though you’ll have to settle for a small screen at low price points, on the upper end, you’ll generally find features like an LED display, a larger screen size (55 inches), integrated speakers, and Full HD resolution, depending on the brand.